Russia, China, Britain, U.S. and France say no one can win nuclear war | Law-Order

 China, Russia, Britain, the United States and France have agreed that a further spread of nuclear arms and a nuclear war should be avoided, according to a joint statement by the five nuclear powers published by the Kremlin on Monday.

-It said that the five countries - who are the permanent members of the United Nations Security Council - consider it their primary responsibility to avoid war between the nuclear states and to reduce strategic risks, while aiming to work with all countries to create an atmosphere of security.
-"We declare there could be no winners in a nuclear war, it should never be started," the Russian-language version of the statement read.
+It said that the five countries - which are the permanent members of the United Nations Security Council - consider it their primary responsibility to avoid war between the nuclear states and to reduce strategic risks, while aiming to work with all countries to create an atmosphere of security.
+"We affirm that a nuclear war cannot be won and must never be fought," the English-language version of the statement read.

-"As the use of nuclear arms would have far-reaching consequences, we also confirm that nuclear arms - as long as they exist - should serve defensive aims, deterrence against aggression and prevention of war."
+"As nuclear use would have far-reaching consequences, we also affirm that nuclear weapons — for as long as they continue to exist — should serve defensive purposes, deter aggression, and prevent war."
 France also released the statement, underscoring that the five powers reiterated their determination for nuclear arms control and disarmament.
 They would continue bilateral and multilateral approaches to nuclear arms control, it said.

+The statement from the so-called P5 group comes as bilateral relations between the United States and Moscow have fallen to their lowest since the end of the Cold War, while relations between Washington and China are also at a low over a range of disagreements.
+The Pentagon in November sharply increased https://www.reuters.com/world/pentagon-sharply-raises-its-estimate-chinese-nuclear-warheads-2021-11-03 its estimate of China's projected nuclear weapons arsenal over the coming years, saying Beijing could have 700 warheads by 2027 and possibly 1,000 by 2030.

+Washington has repeatedly urged China to join it and Russia in a new arms control treaty.
+Geopolitical tensions between Moscow and Western countries have increased over concerns about Russia's military buildup near neighbouring Ukraine.
+Moscow says it can move its army around its own territory as it deems necessary.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)